 Prescription Opioids

-Opioids make people feel relaxed and euphoric.
-Some people use them for non-medical reasons to feel good and get “high.”
+Opioids are powerful pain relievers that alter the concentrations of certain brain chemicals.
+These drugs make people feel relaxed and euphoric.
+Some people abuse opioids for non-medical reasons to feel good and get “high.”
 Others misuse prescription pain pills to manage chronic pain or stressful situations.
 People who have developed a prescription opioid addiction may take the drug to avoid withdrawal symptoms.
-[12]
+[15]

 Prescription Sedatives, Hypnotics, and Tranquilizers

-These drugs are often abused by people who struggle with anxiety or insomnia.
-Once a person becomes addicted, these can be symptoms of withdrawal, which makes it harder for the person to avoid relapse.
-[13]
+These drugs are habit-forming and are often abused by people who struggle with anxiety or insomnia.
+Once a person becomes addicted, they can experience symptoms of withdrawal, which makes it harder to stop using the drug or prevent relapse.
+[16]

 Who Is at Risk of Prescription Drug Addiction?

-Whenever a prescription medication is taken other than as prescribed or for a non-medical reason, there is a risk of developing an addiction.
+Anyone who takes a prescription medication in a way other than prescribed or for a non-medical reason is at risk of developing an addiction.
 Many people mistakenly believe that prescription drugs are safer than illegal street drugs.
-Also, some people are misinformed or do not realize the addictive potential of prescription drugs.
+Also, some people are unaware of the addictive potential of prescription drugs.

-Certain people are at higher risk of developing an addiction to prescription medications like sedatives, opioids, and stimulants.
-Family members and friends of such people should remain vigilant to ensure that prescription drug misuse does not spiral out of control, leading to dependence and addiction.
+Certain people are at higher risk of developing an addiction to prescription medications like sedatives, opioids, and stimulants, for example, older adults, females, those with poor general health, and daily alcohol drinkers.
+[17] Family members and friends of high-risk individuals should remain vigilant to ensure that prescription drug misuse does not spiral out of control, leading to dependence and addiction.

 Alcohol Use and Prescription Drug Misuse

 People with an alcohol use disorder (alcoholism or alcohol addiction) are 18 times more likely to report non-medical use of prescription medications compared to people who don’t drink.
-[14]Also, the combination of alcohol and some prescription medications like opioid pain pills can result in a dangerous slowing of breathing, and other health effects.
+[18] Also, the combination of alcohol and some prescription medications like opioid pain pills can result in a dangerous slowing of breathing which can be fatal.

 Adolescents and Young Adults